AndrewJBateman/angular-material-portfolio/README.md

 **Contact:** Simple mat-form that user can fill in with name, email and comment.
 Input validation is included - Send button disabled if form incomplete/incorrect.
 Buttons to navigate to previous page and to clear the form.
 The data is sent to the app Firestore backend and a success message is returned once sending is complete.
 Large buttons allow user to return to Home page or send another message (which actually navigates 'back' to the same page presenting a clear form).

 **Blog:** Posts are stored in the app Firebase DB and displayed on the Blog Posts page.
 No authorization required to Read posts.
-Google Firebase auth service added so an authenticated user can log in to Create, Update and Delete posts.**Todo**add login check to control if post delete key is shown and if post can be edited.
+Google Firebase auth service added so an authenticated user can log in to Create, Update and Delete posts.
   Mat-cards now display Post title, subtitle, content, post category (dev, IT or Eng), time to read (calculated using a simple Angular pipe) and how old the post is (another pipe using the npm module Day.js).
-The Post Detail page includes the Blog Detail and the footer includes an image credit with web link to the authors page..
+The Post Detail page includes the image, Blog Detail and the footer includes an image credit with web link to the authors page.
 **OPTION:** It is not currently possible to Update the image in a post - consider adding this and using firestore photo sizing to get the right width to height ratio (16:9).
 Post create page - change size, button color?
 Add link to project detail page.
 **OPTION:** add Tabs so all Dev, Eng & IT posts shown in their own tabs (currently creates gaps with div.ng-star-inserted class).

-**Future Updates** Dark mode toggle, blog list mode toggle (removes photos from list page)/Field Selector to only show Dev, Eng or IT.
-Blog post notification - tells readers there is a new post.
+**Future Updates** Dark mode toggle

 ## :signal_strength: Technologies